-How each LAN computer will get the IP address?
+How will each LAN computer get the IP address?
 So there must be a router with DHCP.
-In-Ring Topology any switch/hub can connect to the router.
-The router works as a gateway between the LAN and the outer network.
-The outer network could be the Internet or any other network.
-When a computer in network topology comes up it sends a DHCP request to the router for IP allocation.
+In Ring Topology, any switch/hub can connect to the router.
+The router works as a gateway between the LAN and the external network.
+The external network could be the Internet or any other network.
+When a computer in network topology comes up, it sends a DHCP request to the router for IP address allocation.

 - Link failure in one direction will not break the communication.
-For example, if the left network path fails, the communication will from the right path.
+For example, if the left network path fails, the transmission will be from the right path.

 - Very easy to set up as we need a device with three-port only.
 This could be a low-cost hub.

 - Reduces the chances of collision because of the token passing.
 This brings better performance than a bus topology.

 - Each computer can reach another computer without traversing to a central server.